fooster1337/fooster1337/README.md

 # About Me

 My name is rey fooster, you can call me rey <br>
-I'm not very good at technology and coding, but I like it
+I'm not very good at technology and coding, but I like it<br>
+My Wife : Fiola :love_letter:<br>
 <i><b><font size="2">keep it simple and use linux :)</font><b><i>

 ![s](https://github-readme-stats.vercel.app/api?username=fooster1337&show_icons=true&theme=highcontrast)